Randall's Thumb: Background

 From the mid-1860s through the early 1870s, W. S. Gilbert was extremely productive, writing a large quantity of comic verse, theatre reviews and other journalistic pieces, short stories, and dozens of plays and comic operas.
 In 1871, he produced seven plays and operas.
 Gilbert's dramatic writing during this time was evolving from his early musical burlesques to a more restrained style, as exemplified in his string of blank-verse fairy comedies.
 The first of these was The Palace of Truth, which opened in 1870 to widespread acclaim.
-He was also developing his unique style of absurdist humour, described as "Topsy-Turvy", made up of "a combination of wit, irony, topsyturvydom, parody, observation, theatrical technique, and profound intelligence".
+He was also developing his unique style of absurdist humour, described as "topsy-turvy" humour, made up of "a combination of wit, irony, topsyturvydom, parody, observation, theatrical technique, and profound intelligence".
 Randall's Thumb dates from the middle of this period, when Gilbert was trying different styles and working towards the mature style of his later work, including the extraordinarily successful series of Gilbert and Sullivan operas.

 Marie Litton took over the proprietorship of the New Chelsea Theatre in 1871, hiring Walter Emden to remodel the interior, and renamed it the Royal Court.
 Its opening attraction was the première of Randall's Thumb on 25 January 1871.
 Gilbert wrote and rehearsed the play at the same time as another work, A Sensation Novel, which he opened only three days after Randall's Thumb at the Gallery of Illustration.
 In Randall's Thumb, several characters play roles that differ from reality: newlyweds pretend to be long married, and an old married couple pretend to be newlyweds.
 The contrast between appearance and reality is a theme to which Gilbert returned many times in his later work.
 Another favourite Gilbert theme in this piece is the idea that gentlemanly behaviour triumphs "through the love of a virtuous woman".

 When Randall's Thumb proved successful (running for 100 performances in its original London run), it was no surprise, as the London Echo pointed out, that Litton followed it with another work by Gilbert.
 This work was Creatures of Impulse, which opened on 2 April 1871 as a companion piece for Randall's Thumb.
 Litton continued to commission works from Gilbert, including Gilbert's adaptation of Charles Dickens' Great Expectations in 1871, Broken Hearts in 1875, various translations of French works, and The Happy Land in 1873, which portrayed members of the British Government on stage and caused such a scandal that it had an unusually long run.

 On 8 May 1871, Randall's Thumb opened in New York at Wallack's Theatre.
 The review in the following day's New York Times proclaimed it a "well-earned success", though the reviewer also ventured the criticism that Gilbert "knows the stage better than he knows the world", because the characters' actions and dialogue achieve dramatic effect while being "distinctly improbable" in the real world.